Fluid limit for the Poisson encounter-mating model: Introduction

 SEM is about permanent pair formation and can be seen as a model of monogamous mating of animals in one mating season.
 Then, one natural direction in which to extend this model is to change the permanent pair structure.
 A simple way to do this would be to let the pairs separate with a certain rate and send the individuals that form it back to the singles pool.
 The life-time of a pair corresponds to ``latency" in the biological context.
-These kinds of models are important in the study of the evolution of female choice (via certain payoff functions for staying together with males depending on their types, see, e.g., \cite{Alex1}) and also suitable for studying sexually transmitted diseases, see \cite{DieHad88}.
-SEM can be generalized also by introducing polygamy with each male having a limited number of mates, see \cite{Lee08} for such a model in a simpler setting.
+These kinds of models are important in the study of the evolution of female choice and the mutual evolution of female and male choices (via certain payoff functions for staying together depending on types -- see \cite{Alex1} and \cite{CEFGR}, respectively) and also suitable for studying sexually transmitted diseases (see \cite{DieHad88}).
+SEM can be generalized also by introducing polygamy, with each male having a limited number of mates (see \cite{Lee08} for such a model in a simpler setting).
 Finally, adding offspring production might lead to more general Lotka-Volterra systems.

-In Section \ref{sec2}, we use the fluid limit of the pair-type process for large times to prove the LLN for the mating pattern.
-One can similarly try to establish a CLT for the mating pattern via the functional CLT for the pair-type process.
-Here, one would need to control the covariance of the fluctuations of the pair-type process as $t\to\infty$.
-We plan to address this issue in a future work.
+The pair-type process of the Poisson EM model is density dependent, albeit approximately.
+Fluid and diffusion limits were first established for such processes by Kurtz \cite{K70,K78}.
+However, to the best of our knowledge, none of the general results in the literature directly cover our model (see Remark \ref{tamdegilya} for details).
+It is for this reason that we provide a self-contained proof of the fluid limit (Theorem \ref{thmLLN}).
+One can similarly try to establish a functional central limit theorem (CLT) for the pair-type process and then a CLT for the mating pattern which would complement the LLN (Theorem \ref{cormat}).
+This is one of our ongoing projects.